aminwhat/aminwhat/README.md

 - **Node.js** – *I ❤️ It* – My go-to for building fast, scalable backends.
   - **Express.js** – Lightweight and flexible web framework.
   - **NestJS** – A powerful framework for building robust and scalable server-side applications.
 - **ASP.NET Core** – *WHAT THE HELL??!!!
-RUNNNNNNN!!!!* Well, sometimes we have to face the unknown, right?
+RUNNNNNNN!!!!* Well, sometimes we have to face the daemon, right?

 ### **Python**:
 - **FastAPI** – Super fast, modern web framework for building APIs.